The 3 lucky winners of Willie’s Autobiography are: Rodger Cummiskey, Michael O’Grady and Teresa McGlynn. Congratulations copies are in the post to you

-In the next of Gary Cooke’s Senior Times Podcast series on Rugby Legends, Gary chats with Brendan Fanning and former Irish International Willie Anderson on the release of his new book, Crossing the Line.
-Here is your chance to win a signed copy in advance of the podcast which will be released next week
+In this Episode of Gary Cooke’s Senior Times Podcast series on Rugby Legends, Gary chats with Brendan Fanning and former Irish International Willie Anderson on the release of his new book, Crossing the Line

 Irish rugby has produced many charismatic figures over its history.
 None more than Willie Anderson.
 As a second-row playing during an infamously brutal era, Anderson could never show a moment’s weakness or any self-doubt.
 He played the kind of hard and uncompromising brand of rugby still admired the world over.